-Located at the Roger Guindon Campus at the University of Ottawa, the Creative Practices Centre (CPC) is a dynamic and unique space that is used for data collection (interviews, group discussions), team meetings, workshops, and other collaborative research initiatives.
+Located at the Roger Guindon Campus at the University of Ottawa, the Creative Practices Lab is a dynamic and unique space that is used for data collection (interviews, group discussions), team meetings, workshops, and other collaborative research initiatives.
 Recent workshop topics have included: visual arts and health; digital storytelling (video); writing for publication; project management; and participatory action research.
-The CPC was established with funding from the Canada Foundation for Innovation and the Ontario Research Fund.
+The interdisciplinary lab was established with funding from the Canada Foundation for Innovation and the Ontario Research Fund.
 Drs.
-Roanne Thomas, Mary Egan, and Judy King are co-directors of the space.
-Our research is focused on creative and critical approaches to rehabilitation and is supported by several graduate and undergraduate students and volunteers who work in the CPC.
+Roanne Thomas, Mary Egan, Judy King, and Katrine Sauvé-Schenk are co-directors of the space.
+Our research is focused on creative and critical approaches to disability studies and rehabilitation and is supported by several graduate and undergraduate students and volunteers who work in the lab.

-If you are interested in workshops or potential collaborations, sign up for Roanne’s newsletter or contact Natasha (email@example.com) for more information.
+If you are interested in workshops or potential collaborations, please email Roanne (firstname.lastname@example.org) for more information.

 Working for over 20 years in the inspiring field of arts and health, Mary is an international presenter and leading advocate for engagement in the arts and creative process to effect positive change in the quality of life and sense of wellbeing for individuals and communities.
 Mary recently served as the arts for wellness coach for cancer survivors with the Ottawa Cancer Foundation at Maplesoft Center and is the Founder and former Director of Artswell, an arts and healthcare charity organization.